Sketchfellow/Discord-KoboldCPP-Bot/README.md

-# Discord-KoboldCPP-Bot
+# Discord-KoboldCpp-Bot

-This Python script connects a local Large Language Model (LLM) running on KoboldCPP's API to a Discord bot, enabling interactive conversations and Q&A within your Discord server.
+This Python script connects a local Large Language Model (LLM) running on KoboldCpp's API to a Discord bot, enabling interactive conversations and Q&A within your Discord server.

 ## Features